davidgilbertson/react-recollect/README.md

 npm i react-recollect
 ```

-There's two things you need to know about: the `store` object and the `collect`
+The `store` object and the `collect` function are all you need to know to get
-function.
+started.

-The store is where your data goes, and you can treat it just like you'd treat
+The store is where your data goes; you can treat it just like you'd treat any
-any JavaScript object.
+JavaScript object.
 You can import, read from, and write to the store in any
 file.
+Here's an abundance of examples to break you out of that immutability
+mindset...

 ```js
 import { store } from 'react-recollect';